steshi/frontend-project-lvl2/README.md

 make install
 make link</pre>

 This is my second project.
-Main task was to make utilite, which compares two configuration files and shows a difference.
+Main task was to make utility, which compares two configuration files and shows a difference.
 `gendiff` is a command-line utility.

 <h2>Usage:</h2>